Zeeshier/Biology-AI-Mentor/README.md

 # Biology-AI-Mentor
- The Biology AI Mentor is an interactive chatbot designed for Matric and Intermediate students, providing personalized assistance with biology concepts.
-By leveraging advanced AI and document retrieval, it offers clear explanations and relevant information from curated resources, enhancing the learning experience in an engaging format.
+ The Biology AI Mentor is an interactive chatbot, providing personalized assistance with biology concepts.
+By leveraging advanced AI, it offers clear explanations and relevant information from curated resources, enhancing the learning experience in an engaging format.